 Don't you just kind of "geek out" when you order something fish related online and it's going to be delivered today?

-It doesn't matter if it's a part for your RO/DI unit, a bunch of pelleted food, 10 pounds of activated carbon, or- on those truly special days- that breeding pair of Apistos or rare Gouramis- you still get this childlike excitement, like the night before Christmas or something, right?
+It doesn't matter if it's a part for your RO/DI unit, a bunch of pelleted food, 10 pounds of activated carbon, or- on those truly special days- that breeding pair of Apistos or rare Gouramis, or whatever kind of fish you're into at the moment- you still get this childlike excitement, like the night before Christmas or something, right?

-Or even worse yet- the online status indicates that a "Delivery Exception" has occurred What does that mean?
-Is it a weather delay that has held up your package, or is it damaged and undeliverable, or...?
+Or even worse yet- the online status indicates that a "Delivery Exception" has occurred What does that even mean?
+Is it a weather delay that has held up your package?
+Did that cold front really create airport issues?
+Or is the box somehow damaged and undeliverable, or...?

 Need to call...but can't get out of that meeting.
 Feeling sick...

 It's such a weird thing that many a good fish geek will simply take the day off, using a sick day when he or she knows that a package is set to arrive.
 We can't risk it being handled by ANYONE else, not even our long-suffering spouse!

 Besides, you're kind of feeling ga bit run-down lately, right?

 Even the word, "package", brings up some visceral, child-like feeling in a fish geek like me.
 A "package" is a magical thing that contains cool stuff that can help you really geek out even more!
 I love that word.

 And when the package does arrive- when it all comes together and you are there to receive it from the delivery person (who has no idea that you were stalking her while she parked the truck at the curb, took out your package from the back of the truck, and slowly- agonizingly slowly- walked up the driveway to your porch), your pulse quickens...